In Crisis & New to Recovery

 • Loss of trust or safety in the relationship

 Right now, your goal is not to fix everything.
+Your goal is stability and safety - one step at a time.

 Start Here